DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 7. Pack this project and run

-First stand inside of the folder `ÒpenSourceLogger` and write
+First stand inside of the folder `OpenSourceLogger` and write inside your terminal
 ```
 mvn package -Pproduction
 ```

-Now a JAR file is created inside the `ÒpenSourceLogger/target` folder.
-Run it on your Raspberry Pi.
+Now a JAR file is created inside the `OpenSourceLogger/target` folder.
+Run it on your Raspberry Pi by open your terminal and type
 ```
 sudo java -jar opensourcelogger-1.0-SNAPSHOT.jar
 ```